WordPress/openverse/documentation/meta/incidents/runbooks/incident_response_runbook.md

    5. If something is related to a 3rd party API, like a provider or SaaS offering used in Openverse, contact them as soon as possible.
    6. Start a Slack huddle if real time audio would be useful.
+   7. For incidents that may last several hours, consider silencing any AWS alarms that are actively being investigated - the extra noise can distract and detract from the stabilization work.
+For any AWS alarms, this can be done by setting the "Alarm action" to "Disabled" in the AWS UI.
 4. When the service has become stable again, update the status tag of the P2 to `#status-stabilized` and leave a comment summarizing the mitigation.
 Usually at this time the urgency of the incident will be reduced, and time may be